 When should medical help be sought?

-If you have been in the Middle East during the past 14 days and have symptoms of pneumonia, consult your physician.
+If you have been in the Middle East or been in contact with MERS patients during the past 14 days and have symptoms of pneumonia, consult your physician.
 Patients hospitalised with symptoms of severe respiratory disease and who have been in the Middle East during the past 14 days should be tested for MERS-CoV and other possible infections.
 Physicians should be aware that patients on immunosuppressive therapy may display different symptoms than respiratory symptoms following MERS infection.

 The travel advice for MERS applies particularly when travelling to Middle Eastern countries.